 Premise· normative

-“Defending Ukraine is essential to maintaining the rules-based international order”
+“Defending territorial integrity against aggression is essential to maintaining the rules-based international order”

 Scrutiny Score